-The oldest local settlements were built some distance inland because danger came from the sea – invasions, pirates and slavery – hundreds of Devon people were kidnapped in the 1600s.
+The oldest local settlements were built some distance inland because danger came from the sea – invasions, pirates and slavery – hundreds of Devon people were kidnapped even as recently as the 1600s.

 References to Salcombe are limited for several centuries after 1244, however, ships of some size were already based in the harbour.
 Twelve ‘barges’ and a ‘ballinger’ were hired to transport troops to Brittany at the start of the Hundred Years War.